rustwasm/sfhtml5-rust-and-wasm/slides.md

 ???

+* what is "hello world" of integrating with JS?
+  * importing a function with ES modules!
 * Rust-generated wasm is consumable as an ES module
 * just looking at this, we can't tell if the `"./hello_world"` module is JS or wasm